azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 1. Provision a Web App to host the website in an App Service Plan in the Resource Group "intelligent-analytics".
 Name the Web App something like "ConciergePlusWeb".

-2. Configure the Web App to enable Web sockets.
+2. Configure the Web App to enable WebSockets

 3. Provision an API App, adding it to the same resource group and App Service Plan/location.
 Name the API App something like "ChatSearchApi".

 _Exit criteria_:

-- You can navigate to the empty websites for deployed Web App and API App using a web browser.
+- You can navigate to the empty websites for deployed Web App and API App using a web browser

 ### Task 4: Provision Function App